 Step 1: Choose Your Flight Voucher

-The first step in enjoying an unforgettable hot air balloon ride adventure is to buy your flight voucher.
+The first step in taking life higher on a hot air balloon ride adventure is to buy your flight voucher.

 Our printed flight vouchers and balloon in a box gift packages are sent out by Royal Mail first class post, while our other gift packages to include hampers are sent via next-day courier service.
 Or as a last minute gift or for those who simply can’t wait even a day for their vouchers to arrive, get instant delivery by choosing the e-voucher option.